 This post is meant to serve as a personal reflection and a relatively-public expression/acknowledgment of my violence, harm, and the abuse I committed between 2014 and 2016.
 It is only a partial exploration, one that has had precursors and will continue indefinitely as long as I am still alive and thinking.
 Please email gregbem @ gmail.com if you are inclined to communicate about this.

 “I was in a band.”

+Friend and nearly-neighbor Paul Nelson recently interviewed me about all sorts of things, as part of a series for the South Seattle Emerald.
 I wholeheartedly approve of the piece, which is found here.
 Additionally, visit this page on Paul’s site for the audio recording of the interview, and other fun additions.
 Many thanks to Paul for taking the time to think I was a good person to profile!